 To maintain research integrity, institutions and researchers must ensure research data is preserved so that results can be verified and the data reused in future.
 The Academy expects all of its award holders to maximise the availability of research data.
 Therefore, in your application form you may be requested to provide a Data Management and Sharing plan.
 Please refer to the application guidance of the scheme to which you are applying for more information.

 Open Access policy

-The Academy’s mission is to promote medical science and its translation into benefits for society.
+The Academy’s mission is to create an open and progressive research sector to improve the health of people everywhere.
 We believe that unrestricted online access to scientific publications for all - Open Access (OA) - supports this ambition.
 As such, we require that awardees make articles available upon publication on Europe PubMed Central, through utilising either a Gold or Green route to OA.
 You should consider this when completing your budget requests when applying for a grant.
 Many academic journals will make a published article OA if an article processing charge (APC) is paid.
 While the Academy will not fund APC fees separately from our research award, applicants may cost APC fees in their grant applications and where a publication has been funded wholly by the Academy of Medical Sciences, underspend on an AMS grant may also be used to meet the cost.
 Please read the Academy’s Open Access policy for more information on what we require from our awardees with regards to OA.